 The Quill Awards for Excellence in Victorian Journalism are the premier media awards in Victoria.
-Established by the Melbourne Press Club in 1995 with 10 awards, the Quills now celebrate the best work in 29 categories across all media.
+Established by the Melbourne Press Club in 1995 with 10 awards, the Quills now celebrate the best work in over 30 categories across all media.

 The best category winner is selected as the Gold Quill winner, receiving a $7,500 prize supported by principal sponsors Virgin Australia and Monash University.